wh0pper/beepboop/README.md

 This website was created for the code review in week 3 of the Epicodus web development program.
 It takes a user input number and displays different results based on certain conditions being met.
 Some of the outputs and styling take inspiration from the HAL 9000 computer in 2001: A Space Odyssey.

+As an added feature I implemented a function written earlier this week which returns all prime numbers less than a given number.

 ## Specifications
-* Program takes a number and returns a range of numbers from 0 to the input number
+* Program takes a number and returns a range of numbers from 0 to the input number as well as all prime numbers within that range
   * Example Input: 7
   * Example Output: [0, 1, 2, 3, 4, 5, 6, 7]
 * If number is divisible by 3 program "malfunctions" and rebels against user.